awaescher/TinyChat/Readme.md

 ![Formatting within the WinForms ChatControl and the DevExpress Demo ChatControl](./docs/Formatting.png)

-You can use your own formatter by implementing `IMessageRenderer` and instantiating it in `ChatControl.CreateDefaultMessageRenderer`.
+You can use your own formatter by implementing `IMessageFormatter` and instantiating it in `ChatControl.CreateDefaultMessageFormatter`.

 ## 🎬 Demos